ABCBorgen/TreatmentTime/README.md

-    pbt.BeamOnLayerTimeList  // List of lists of spot on times for each layer pbt.BeamOffLayerTimeList // List of lists of spot off times for each layer pbt.BeamTotLayerTimeList // List of lists of spot on + spot off for each layer pbt.TotalBeamTimeList    // List of delivery times for each field.
+    pbt.BeamOnLayerTimeList  // List of lists of spot on times for each layer pbt.BeamOffLayerTimeList // List of lists of spot off times for each layer pbt.BeamTotLayerTimeList // List of lists of spot on + spot off for each layer pbt.CumBeamTotLayerTimeList // List of lists of spot on + spot off for each layer, added cumulatively, including layer switch times. pbt.TotalBeamTimeList    // List of delivery times for each field.
 This includes layer switch times.`
 ```